 2. Weightlifting Makes You Stiff

-Beginners go too heavy too soon
+Beginners go too heavy too soon.

-Many strength training exercises are a restricted movement.
+Many strength training exercises restrict movement.

 This is especially true for people who try to lift heavy too soon.
 They often sacrifice proper form and a full range of motion so they can load up the bar for bragging rights.